 This surgery is not recommended for people with excess flaccidity as the result may not be the one desired.

-THE POSTOPERATIVE PERIOD IN FEMINIZING BICHECTOMY
+POSTOPERATIVE PERIOD IN FEMINIZING BICHECTOMY

 After buccal fat pad removal surgery